-Rates for travel to foreign destinations are determined by the Department of State (see http://aoprals.state.gov).
+Rates for travel to foreign destinations are determined by the Department of State (see https://aoprals.state.gov/web920/per_diem.asp).
 Rates for non-foreign travel (such as to Alaska, Hawaii and U.S. possessions and territories) outside the contiguous states are set by the Department of Defense (see www.defensetravel.dod.mil/site/perdiem.cfm).

 For travel within the contiguous United States, travelers generally must deduct from their M&IE allowance the value of meals that are part of a registration fee or otherwise paid for by the government, in conjunction with attendance at conferences or other events while on official travel, plus an additional $3 from the incidentals portion.
 See Federal Travel Regulation Section 301-11.18.
 Employees may receive the full M&IE allowance, with agency approval, if they are unable to consume furnished meals because of medical requirements or religious beliefs or if they were unable to take part in a government-furnished meal due to the conduct of official business.